 Watercourses within the subject area have been classified as permanent, intermittent, or ephemeral based on field observations, and are shown on Drawing E5.
 They have also been assigned a cold, cold-cool, cool, cool-warm, or warm water designation, based on surveys and background information, as shown on Drawing E5.
-Headwater drainage features (HDF) are identified as such, and are undergoing an analysis by Parish Aquatic Services (Spring 2016).
+Headwater drainage features (HDF) are identified as such, and have been analysed by Matrix-Solutions (Spring 2016).

 With the exception of the cold water designation for Golf001 and Golf003, which are the upstream and downstream portions of the same channel segment, all other channel segments where water was present have been designated as cool water.
 All ephemeral channel segments have been designated as warm water.
-The East Branch of the Middle Sixteen Mile Creek tributary showed some of the best habitat within the study area, with the observation of American Brook Lamprey and Brook Trout, as well as abundant watercress.
+The East Branch of the Middle Branch of Sixteen Mile Creek showed some of the best habitat within the study area, with the observation of American Brook Lamprey and Brook Trout, as well as abundant watercress.

 Benthic sampling indicated all the watercourses within the study area are impaired, with Steeles005, located along East Sixteen Mile Creek, being slightly less impaired than others.
-The greatest fish species diversity was observed within Steeles003, located along the West Branch of the Middle Sixteen Mile Creek tributary.
+The greatest fish species diversity was observed within Steeles003, located along the West Branch of the Middle Branch of Sixteen Mile Creek.